LionelMorgado/AbPTM_Docker/README.md

 ### Step2: Prepare local project directory
 Create a local folder with all the project files, including the Dockerfile and the AbPTM source code.
 ### Step3: Create docker image
+Type in a terminal the commands below:
 >cd <DOCKER_IMAGE_DIR> (e.g.: C:\AbPTM_docker)
 >docker build -t abptm_docker .
 ### Step4: Launch docker container
+Type in a terminal the commands below:
 >docker run -it -p 8180:8180 abptm_docker

-In case of success the R/Shiny app running inside the contained will be accessible via a web browser at http://localhost:8180.
+In case of success the R/Shiny app running inside the container will be accessible via a web browser at http://localhost:8180.